Maldives beds for all reasons

-To attract big-spenders, some resorts have added superlative over-water accommodation with fine dining options.
+To attract big-spenders, most resorts have added superlative over-water accommodation with fine dining options.
 This separates upmarket guests (who might pay upwards of US$1,500-$2,000 per night, including breakfast of course) from the mass market mob on all-inclusive package deals in holiday-camp style beachside cabanas.
 A mid-range hotel may still set you back a cool US$200.
-We have looked at all styles of escapes in this Maldives resorts review written by our veteran journalists.
+We have looked at all styles of escapes in this Maldives resorts review penned and updated regularly by our veteran journalists.

 The impact of tourism development (both physical and social) has been somewhat blunted by regulations designed to protect the environment and people.
 Go soon if you want to keep ahead of the crush.
 With a second international airport open in Gan in Addu Atoll giving access to hitherto unseen areas, and a slew of new properties, things may not remain quite so idyllic and quiet for much longer.

-A very informative and useful site – to keep abreast of developments in the islands as well as to plan a holiday and check out a comprehensive list of Maldives resorts – is run by the Maldives Tourism Promotion Board (www.visitmaldives.com).
-And without further ado, herewith a Maldives resort review and guide, a select pick of some of the best Maldives resorts for a family outing or a Maldives honeymoon holiday.
+A very informative and useful site – to keep abreast of developments in the islands as well as to plan a holiday and check out a comprehensive list of resort escapes – is run by the Maldives Tourism Promotion Board (www.visitmaldives.com).
+And without further ado, herewith a Maldives resort review and fun guide with our select pick of some of the best Maldives resorts for a family outing or a honeymoon holiday.

-Visitors are transported by speedboat or, for farther destinations, by a Trans Maldivian Airlines turbojet or seaplane (www.transmaldivian.com) or a turboprop of Maldivian (www.maldivian.aero).
+Visitors are transported by speedboat or, for farther destinations, by a Trans Maldivian Airlines turbojet or seaplane (www.transmaldivian.com) or a turboprop flown by Maldivian (www.maldivian.aero).
 In 2013 the Blackstone Group acquired the formerly largest seaplane fleet carrier, Maldivian Air Taxi, along with Trans Maldivian Airways (TMA).
 Both are now operated under the TMA banner, and have 44 Canadian propeller Twin Otter aircraft in the fleet, serving over 40 resorts.
 Flight timings of seaplane services are set the day before to link up with international flight arrivals and departures.

-Another notable addition to these Indian Ocean skies is Mega Maldives (www.mgcharter.com), which launched December 2010.
-The Maldivian airline offers scheduled charter flights between Shanghai, Beijing, Hong Kong and Male six to 18 times per month, plus domestic flights between Male and Gan, making resorts in Addu Atoll such as Shangri-La's Villingili Resort and Spa more accessible.
+Another notable addition to these Indian Ocean skies is Mega Maldives (megamaldivesair.com), which launched December 2010.
+The Maldivian airline offers scheduled charter flights between Shanghai, Beijing, Hong Kong and Male 16 times per month, plus domestic flights between Male and Gan, making resorts in Addu Atoll such as Shangri-La's Villingili Resort and Spa more accessible.
 In 2014, Mega Maldives introduced two weekly charter flights between Hong Kong and the west Pacific Ocean island of Palau.